 It is also used by many people for play-along practice.
 It can change pitch and speed instantly, and you can store and recall any number of named loops.
-There is some advice about this in Transcribe!'s help, under the heading "Various Topics".
+So you can practice in all keys, and you can speed up as well as slow down.
+There is some advice about play-along practice in Transcribe!'s help, under the heading "Various Topics".

 And it is also used for speech transcription.
 With its support for foot pedals and its superior slowed-down sound quality, it is an excellent choice for this purpose.
-There is some advice about this in Transcribe!'s help, under the heading "Various Topics".
+There is some advice about speech transcription in Transcribe!'s help, under the heading "Various Topics".

 Conventional music players (whether hardware such as a CD player or an iPod, or software such as Windows Media Player or iTunes) are really designed for people who want to listen to whole tracks.
 They are very inconvenient for transcribing music as they are not designed for this purpose.
 If you copy the recording to your computer's hard disk as a sound file then you can use Transcribe! instead.
 Transcribe! offers many features aimed at making the transcription job smoother and easier, including the ability to slow down music without changing its pitch, to analyse chords and show you what notes are present, and the capability of adding markers and textual annotations so you can easily navigate around the track.
 Transcribe! also has a piano keyboard displayed on screen which you can click to play reference notes.

-If you are working from a video file then Transcribe! will display the video too.
-You may need to convert the video to a suitable format first, and install QuickTime if you are on Windows (it's a free download).
+If you are working from a video file then Transcribe! can usually display the video too.

 Transcribe! takes no interest in MIDI files - these already contain explicit information about what notes are to be played and when, and there are plenty of programs available which can display this information.
 Transcribe! deals with audio sample data files.